Multilayer Artificial Benchmark for Community Detection (mABCD): Abstract

 \section{Abstract}

-The \textbf{A}rtificial \textbf{B}enchmark for \textbf{C}ommunity \textbf{D}etection (\textbf{ABCD}) model is a random graph model with community structure and power-law distribution for both degrees and community sizes.
+One of the most persistent challenges in network science is the development of various synthetic graph models to support subsequent analyses.
+Among the most notable frameworks addressing this issue is the \textbf{A}rtificial \textbf{B}enchmark for \textbf{C}ommunity \textbf{D}etection (\textbf{ABCD}) --- a random graph model with community structure and power-law distribution for both degrees and community sizes.
 The model generates graphs similar to the well-known \textbf{LFR} model but it is faster, more interpretable, and can be investigated analytically.
-In this paper, we use the underlying ingredients of the \textbf{ABCD} model and introduce its variant for multilayer networks, \mABCD.
+In this paper, we use the underlying ingredients of \textbf{ABCD} and introduce its variant, \mABCD, thereby addressing the gap in models capable of generating multilayer networks.
+The uniqueness of the proposed approach lies in its flexibility at both levels of modelling: the internal structure of individual layers and the inter-layer dependencies, which together make the network a coherent structure rather than a collection of loosely coupled graphs.
+In addition to the conceptual description of the framework, we provide a comprehensive analysis of its efficient Julia implementation.
+Finally, we illustrate the applicability of \mABCD\ to one of the most prominent problems in the area of complex systems --- spreading phenomena analysis.

 \keywords{ Synthetic graphs, Random graphs, Complex networks, Community structure, ABCD, Multilayer networks. }